cpp20120/sibsutis/3semester/OOP/ChessImgui/DEPS.md

-# just git clone deps from github into folders
+# just git clone deps from github into folder dependecy/